-- Longer muscle contractions and rests (8 seconds each).
-Practise these other more advanced skills: - Try to hold 2 seconds longer than the machine contraction. - Be extra aware of completely relaxing in the rest part of the cycle. - · Are you breathing all through the cycle? - During the contractions could you move your arms (try some biceps curls, or backstroke) and hold your muscles at the same time and breathe?! - Remember to exercise in different positions (lying, sitting and standing).
+- Try to hold 2 seconds longer than the machine contraction. - Be extra aware of completely relaxing in the rest part of the cycle. - · Are you breathing all through the cycle? - During the contractions could you move your arms (try some biceps curls, or backstroke) and hold your muscles at the same time and breathe?! - Remember to exercise in different positions (lying, sitting and standing).
 Especially standing now as this is where life takes place!

-Symptom review 🔭
+Symptom review 🔓

 How are you getting on?
 Compare how you feel now to how you felt in Week 1.
+What's still bothering you?